jackjliew/ai-openscale/tutorial-adv.md

 ### Provision a Spark service

-- If you do not already have a Spark service associated with your account, click the **Catalog** button from the top menu, filter on "Spark", and click the **Apache Spark** tile:
+- [Provision a Spark service](https://console.bluemix.net/catalog/services/apache-spark) if you do not already have one associated with your account:

   ![Apache Spark](images/spark.png)